spotinst/help/src/docs/ocean/getting-started/aks/README.md

 In this step:

-* You select one of your AKS node pools as a Virtual Node Group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng) for other (custom) Virtual Node Groups.
+* First, select one of your AKS node pools as a Virtual Node Group [template](https://docs.spot.io/ocean/features/vngs/?id=default-vng) for other (custom) Virtual Node Groups.
-* Create custom Virtual Node Groups as required.
+* Then, create custom Virtual Node Groups as required.

 To create your Virtual Node Groups:

 ![aks-node-pools-listed](https://github.com/user-attachments/assets/ca9f6120-45e7-46db-b465-0e1830ec73d5)

-1. Select a node pool.
+1. Select 1 node pool.
 A list of all your managed node pools is displayed.
 The first node pool in the list is the one you selected for your first Virtual Node Group (Template).
-The selected node pool’s configuration is imported to the Virtual Node Group Template and used for other custom Virtual Node Groups unless you explicitly override.
-For example, all Virtual Node Groups inherit the image set of the AKS node pool you imported to the Virtual Node Group Template unless the custom Virtual Node Group is set to a different image.
+The selected node pool’s configuration is imported to the Virtual Node Group Template and used later for other custom Virtual Node Groups you create.

 2. Optionally edit [Virtual Node Group Template](https://docs.spot.io/ocean/features/vngs/) attributes for the selected node pool.